epfl-scitas/spack-sdploy/docs/sdploy.md

 package manager.

 sdeploy will create the environment configuration based on the stack definition.
+This environment configuration is defined by the following spack configuration
+files:

+- spack.yaml
+- packages.yaml
+- modules.yaml
+- repos.yaml
+- modules.yaml
+- mirrors.yaml

+sdploy provides the logic to create each one of this files.
+For this, the user must provide the list of packages it wants to install in its platform and also some details about this platform, such as if is accelerated or if it was fast network support.
+This is done using the stack file and platform file.

 ## What is a stack file and how to write it ?